yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

       <h3>Continue Payment Method Integration</h3>
       <div class="contentContainer">
         <p>
           Yuno <strong>requires</strong> you integrate the <code>continuePayment</code> method of the SDK after the payment is created because certain asynchronous payment methods require additional customer action to complete.
 The API will inform you of this scenario via the <code>sdk_action_required</code> field of the response, which will be returned as true.
-The <code>yuno.continuePayment()</code> function will display additional screens to customers, where they can carry out the necessary actions to complete the payment without you needing to handle every scenario. <a href="#step-9-continue-payment">Learn more about continue payment</a>
+The <code>yuno.continuePayment()</code> function will display additional screens to customers, where they can carry out the necessary actions to complete the payment without you needing to handle every scenario.
         </p>
       </div>
     </div>